If you are worried about the mental capacity of a loved one, our Court of Protection experts are here to help.

 Applying for deputyship

 Our extensive expertise and knowledge of Court of Protection law means that we can clearly explain the complex legal framework of applying for deputyship.
 We can either support your application to be the named deputy, or we can apply to be a professional deputy who acts on your loved one’s behalf.
-We commit to making the often lengthy deputyship application as smooth as possible.
+We commit to making the often lengthy deputyship application process as smooth as possible.

 It is important to know that to make decisions about welfare and property and finances, this will require two separate court applications and that personal welfare orders are extremely difficult to obtain.
 This is where our expertise is invaluable.